The Bankrate promise

 Using a low-interest personal loan to pay off pricey credit card debt has the potential to save you a lot of money.
 For example, if your APR is 16% on your credit card and you consolidate $10,000 in debt with a new, 24-month personal loan with a 7.5 percent rate, you could save:

 - Nearly $50 per month

-It’s not a given, but you might be able to secure a lower interest rate on a student loan consolidation.
-If this happens, you could potentially save quite a lot.
-In fact, the more money you owe in student loans the more money you stand to save by consolidating to a new loan with a lower interest rate.
+You might be able to secure a lower interest rate on a student loan consolidation.
+The more money you owe in student loans, the more money you stand to save by consolidating to a new loan with a lower interest rate.

 High-interest personal loans

 Credit cards and student loans aren’t the only types of loans you might want to consolidate.
-Whether you’re trying to simplify your finances or get out of debt quicker, it might make sense to consolidate high-interest personal loans as well.
+Whether you’re trying to simplify your finances or get out of debt quicker, it might also make sense to consolidate high-interest personal loans.

-Nonetheless, if you can save money by consolidating expensive personal loans with a more affordable installment option, it probably makes sense to go for it.
-Even if your credit scores do take a slight hit from the new inquiry and loan (and that’s the worst-case scenario), your scores can bounce back in time as the account ages and you manage it properly.
+However, if you can save money by consolidating your personal loans with a more affordable installment option, it probably makes sense to go for it.
+Even if your credit scores do take a slight hit from the new inquiry and loan, your scores can bounce back in time as the account ages and you manage it properly.

 You can consolidate credit card, student loan and high-interest personal loan debt to lower your interest rates and make your monthly payments more affordable.
 Debt consolidation also streamlines the repayment process, making it easier to manage your outstanding debt obligations, and can help improve your credit and overall financial health.